InstacarMX/ExtraFiltersBundle/README.md

 - **filter:** A [supported filter](#supported-filters).
 - **property:** The name of the property from the entity.
 You can use "property" if you want to use the same name from the filter-property.
+- **strategy:** The strategy from the documented values in the filter's documentation.
+Optional.
+You can use "null" for use the follow parameter.
 - **value:** The value passed to the filter.
 Optional.
 You can manipulate the value before pass it to the filter with this property, for example with the DateFilter you can search old dates with `{before: value}`.